-Amy is a marketing executive with extensive experience in all aspects of business-to-business marketing in the fields of innovation, product lifecycle management (PLM), and product development.
-Prior to joining Kalypso, she directed the marketing operations of two software companies in the PLM space, Tecnomatix and RuleStream.
+Amy is a marketing executive with extensive experience in all aspects of digital and business-to-business marketing in the fields of innovation, product lifecycle management (PLM), and product development.
+Prior to joining Kalypso, she directed the marketing operations of two software companies in the PLM space; Tecnomatix and RuleStream.

-Amy leads Kalypso's content marketing, personal branding and eminence development programs, acting as editor-in-chief of Viewpoints on Innovation.
+Prior to her current role, Amy launched and lead Kalypso's content marketing, personal branding and eminence development programs, acting as editor-in-chief of Viewpoints on Innovation.
 She spearheaded the firm’s Social Product Innovation research on how social media can be used for new product development.
 Amy contributed to the white paper “Social Media and Product Development: Early Adopters Reaping Benefits amidst Challenge and Uncertainty.”
 These efforts were recognized by the Product Development and Management Association (PDMA), who asked her to author a chapter on “Social Media and New Product development” for the third edition of the PDMA Handbook on New Product Development.

 Amy is a frequent writer and blogger on the topic of Social Product Innovation, and has spoken at conferences including Social Slam and the Social Media Summit.